 In 2006, after a plan to restore and renovate the building proved beyond our resources, the Board of Directors made the tough decision to sell the property in order to preserve and contemporize the organization.
 By February 2007, the property was sold and the net proceeds were invested in an operating fund to seed and grow our organization’s new purpose.
 Today’s 3Arts both expands on the original mission and continues to connect equity and the arts by investing directly in Chicago’s women-identified artists, artists of color, and Deaf and disabled artists.

 In 2009 we increased our annual awards from six to twelve so more artists could weather the recession.
 In 2010 we added the Teaching Arts category to our awards program.
-In 2011 we launched an online crowdfunding platform, 3AP (3Arts Projects), to support the creation of new art.
-In 2012 we added the Dance category to our awards program.
+In 2012 we launched an online crowdfunding platform, 3AP (3Arts Projects), to support the creation of new art and added the Dance category to our awards program.
 In 2013 we expanded our residency fellowships to include a national network of artist communities.
 In 2014 we increased the amount of our awards from $15,000 to $25,000.
 In 2015 we launched a groundbreaking residency fellowship for artists with disabilities, in partnership with the University of Illinois at Chicago, as well as expanded our partnerships with artist communities to an international network of residency sites from France to Florida.
 In 2017 we celebrated our 10th anniversary and launched Make a Wave, an unprecedented artist-to-artist giving program.
 In 2019 we added a new professional development program on accessibility and inaugurated our first Artist Council.
 In 2020 we increased the amount of our awards to $30,000, inaugurated $50,000 Next Level/Spare Room Awards to provide second grants to past awardees, and managed the distribution of emergency grants to 2,493 artists across the state through the Arts for Illinois Relief Fund.
 In 2020 we increased the amount of our awards to $30,000, inaugurated $50,000 Next Level/Spare Room Awards to provide second grants to past awardees, and managed the distribution of emergency grants to 2,493 artists across the state through the Arts for Illinois Relief Fund.
-In 2021 (so far) we launched the Disability Culture Leadership Initiative (DCLI) to advocate for Deaf and disabled artists in our field, and formally instituted our own 3ER (3Arts Emergency Response) program, with $1,500 grants to help artists in our network weather times of personal or financial crisis.
+In 2021 we launched the Disability Culture Leadership Initiative (DCLI) to advocate for Deaf and disabled artists in our field, initiated our own 3ER (3Arts Emergency Response) program to help artists in our network, and distributed 134 awards to artists--the most in a single night in our history.